Nursery and EYFS

 Three characteristics of effective teaching and learning are:

 - playing and exploring – children investigate and experience things, and ‘have a go’

 - active learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements

 - creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things

 (Statutory framework for the early years foundation stage: early adopter version)

 Our Curriculum Intent is available here:

-During June we initiate meetings and visits with families and the children who are beginning Nursery or Foundation Stage for the coming September.
-These are adapted on a need basis but involve a combination of ‘Door Step Hellos’, visiting the Nursery / Pre-school settings, inviting the settings to visit with the children so they can explore their new classrooms with the existing Foundation Stage children and holding open evenings for small groups of parents to meet each other and view our learning areas.
-Finally, we invite you and your child to visit for a morning or afternoon session where your child can meet their new class friends and fully explore our provision.
-Any of these steps can be repeated if necessary to ensure the children are fully confident and comfortable with the idea of school before September.
+During June, we initiate transition activities with the families and children who are beginning Nursery or Foundation Stage for the coming September.
+These can be adapted on a individual basis but involve a combination of some or all of: ‘Door Step Hellos’, visiting the Nursery / Pre-school settings, inviting the settings to visit us and holding open evenings for small groups of parents to meet each other and view our learning areas.
+Finally, and if possible, we invite your child to visit for two morning or afternoon sessions when the whole school moves temporarily to their next class and where your child can meet their new class friends and fully explore their new learning environment as it will be for the coming September.
 We also provide a scrap book where your child can add pictures of people, places and special belongings/objects that are meaningful to them in the journey in to beginning school or Nursery.
-We believe all children should feel valued and a sense of belonging from the very first instance.
+We believe in ‘doing all the good we can’ ‘for all’ children should feel valued and a sense of belonging to the EYFS@RMS family from the very first instance.